Towards Bridging the gap between Empirical and Certified Robustness against Adversarial Examples: Appendix

-Test-time adaptive BN technique is controlled by two hyper-parameters, i.e., the \textit{test batch-size} and \textit{momentum} ($\rho$) (see Equation \ref{eq_adaptStat}) to update the statistics of the batch-normalization layers.
-We assume that the images in the test batches are obtained independently from the same test distribution.
-We compute the BN statistics corresponding to these images.
-The hyper-parameter $\rho \in [0,1]$ controls the tread-off between precomputed training statistics and test statistics.
-We obtain a better estimation of the test distribution from a large test batch.
+BN adaptation technique is controlled by two hyper-parameters, i.e., the \textit{test batch-size} and \textit{momentum} ($\rho$) (see Equation \ref{eq_adaptStat}) to update the statistics of the batch-normalization layers.
+Assuming that the test images are obtained independently from the same test distribution, we can efficiently compute the BN statistics from these images.
+The hyper-parameter $\rho \in [0,1]$ controls the tread-off between pre-computed training statistics and test statistics.
+We can obtain a better estimation of the test distribution from a large test batch.
 Hence, we can choose a higher value of $\rho$.
-However, different factors, e.g., available hardware resources, may also constrain the choice of using large test batches in practice.

-Here, we compare the top-1 test accuracy under Gaussian augmented noise with $\sigma= 0.5$ for different choices of $\rho$ and the batch size.
-In Table \ref{table:gaussian}, we note that the standard DNN models (i.e., Baseline) does not improve under Gaussian noise at $\sigma=0.5$ even after BN adaptation.
-Hence, we skip these models from the following analysis.
-Also, we refer to the previous work in \citep{adaptBN_cp_nips_2020,adaptBN_cp_arxiv_2020} that explicitely analyzed the effects of these hyper-parameters for the standard DNN classifiers.
+Here, we compare the top-1 test accuracy of AT models under Gaussian augmented noise with $\sigma= 0.5$ for different choices of $\rho$ and the batch size.
+We skip the standard baseline models from our analysis and refer to the previous works \citep{adaptBN_cp_nips_2020,adaptBN_cp_arxiv_2020} that analyzed the effects of these hyper-parameters for the standard baseline DNN classifiers.

 \paragraph{Momentum ($\rho$). } We first investigate the effect of momentum ($\rho$) as we choose a large batch size of $512$.
 In Table \ref{table_app_rho}, we present the performance of AT models for different values of $\rho$.
-Recall that, $\rho=1$ denotes `full adaptation' (Equation \ref{eq_adaptStat}).
-Here, we completely ignore the training statistics and recompute the BN statistics using the test batch.
-In contrast, $\rho=0$ represents `no adaptation' similar to the standard `deterministic' inference setup.
-In this case, we use the precomputed BN statistics obtained during training.
+Recall that, $\rho=1$ denotes \textit{full adaptation} (Equation \ref{eq_adaptStat}).
+Here, we completely ignore the training statistics and recompute the BN statistics using the test batches.
+In contrast, $\rho=0$ represents \textit{no adaptation}, i.e., the same as the standard `deterministic' inference setup.
+In this case, we use the previously computed BN statistics obtained during training.

 We observe that for {ImageNet} (Table \ref{table_app_rho} [Left]) the performance started converging at $\rho=0.7$.
 For {CIFAR-10} (Table \ref{table_app_rho} [Right]), the convergence started even earlier at $\rho=0.5$.